 If my article is accepted, what happens next?

-We'll then edit articles to fit available editorial space, and match our style guide.
-The Journal Council will send edits to the author(s) for review before it is published.
+We'll then edit articles to fit available editorial space, and review for grammar and APA style.
+Your article should be ready to be published when you submit it.
+The Journal Council will send any edits to the author(s) for review before it is published.
 Authors are responsible for all statements made in their work, including changes made by AHP editors and approved by the authors.

 If you have any other questions, or are ready to submit an article, just send us an email!